Balonissimo/balonissimo.com/_flights/evora-from-above.md

 ---
-description: Evora from above with a hot air balloon
+title: Evora from above
+permalink: /en/flights-and-prices/evora-from-above
 lang: en
 image: /media/evora-02.jpg
-instagram: evoradecima
+instagram: ''
-order: 1
-title: Evora from above
-permalink: /en/flights-and-prices/evora-from-above
 summary: >-
   We meet at the take off place a half an hour before sunrise.
-At sunrise we are airborn and enjoy the city awakening and the unforgetable viewsof the beautifull Alentejo...
+At sunrise we are airborn and enjoy the city awakening and the unforgetable viewsof the beautifull Alentejo.
+After about 50 minutes we look out for a landing spot.
+  The chase vehicle comes nearby, we pack up the balloon and have a drink to celebrate the adventure.
+We bring you back to the city or take off field.

+  _€ 150 p.p._
 prices:
   - description: p.p.
     label: Price